 • 1 medium yellow onion, finely diced

-• 4 cloves garlic, minced
+• 4 garlic cloves, minced

-• 1 tablespoon fresh ginger, minced
+• 1 tablespoon fresh ginger, finely grated

-• 1 medium tomato, finely chopped (about ¾ cup)
+• 1 medium tomato, finely chopped, about ¾ cup

 • 1 teaspoon ground coriander